SooryaGeorge7/Patient-Manager/README.md

 ### Returning visitor
 * I want to be able to log in succesfully.
 * I dont want to sign up again.
-* I want to view, edit and find appointments, patient details and treatment prices.

 ## Features